Chinese mythology: Xia dynasty

-The Xia dynasty is a real, historical dynasty known through archeology and literary accounts.
+The Xia dynasty is the first dynasty in traditional Chinese historiography as known through literary accounts.
 However, many of these accounts contain elements of a clearly semi-mythological, and in some versions completely mythological or fanciful.
 The founding mythology of the early dynasties tends to have certain common general features, including the divine assistance obtained in the founding and the reasons for it.
 The fighter of the Great Flood, Yu "the Great" had served Yao and Shun and they enfeoffed him as the Prince of Xia, an area of land.
 Upon Yu's death questions arose regarding the method of imperial succession, which would be a key factor as an example for Chinese culture for millennia.
 The question was who would succeed Yu upon his death.
 It could be his son, Qi of Xia, also known as Kai, or the deputy that competently and diligently helped in the work against the great flood, a mighty hunter who helped feed the people during a time when agriculture had been rendered impossible, Bo Yi.
 The mythological variants are much concerned with the relative merits between the two.
 Qi's succession broke the previous convention of meritorious succession in favor of hereditary succession, thus initiating a dynastic tradition.
 The new dynasty was called "Xia" after Yu's centre of power.

 Shang dynasty

-Again, as in common with the founding of Xia, there is mythological material regarding how the previous dynasty turned to evil and unworthy ways, and the founder (of miraculous birth or ancestry) overthrew it.
+The Shang dynasty is the earliest dynasty of traditional Chinese history firmly supported by archaeological evidence.
+Yet, as in common with the founding of Xia, there is mythological material regarding how the previous dynasty turned to evil and unworthy ways, and the founder (of miraculous birth or ancestry) overthrew it.
 The mythology of the Shang dynasty is distinct from philosophical and historical accounts.
 Significant mythology includes the origin of its founders, the miraculous birth by Jiandi of Shang founder Qi, also known as Xie of Shang, after she became pregnant upon swallowing or holding in her bosom a bird's egg.
 After several generations, Xie (or Qi)'s descendant Tang became king of Shang by overthrowing Jie, the last king of the Xia dynasty, said to be a very drunken and bloodthirsty tyrant.
 The fifth book of the philosopher Mozi describes the end of the Xia dynasty and the beginning of the Shang:

 After discussing the end of Xia and the beginning of Shang, Mozi describes the end of Shang and the beginning of the succeeding Zhou dynasty:

 The mythological events surrounding the end of the Shang dynasty and the establishment of the Zhou greatly influenced the subject and story told in the popular novel Investiture of the Gods.